-Simply wear a liner sock, put a larger bread bag over the liner and then place your thicker sock over both.
+Simply wear a liner sock, put a larger bread bag or oven bag roasting bag over the liner and then place your thicker sock over both.

 Many people use this method.
 And, as mentioned, Garlic did 70 miles of the Smokies using them while wearing trail runners.

 The only caveat with VBLs are that you must dry out your feet adequately and let them breathe (preferably at night) otherwise you can get trench foot.

 And if you are looking for a simple version for your hands?
 Nitrile or kitchen gloves work very well when worn under your liner gloves of choice.